Anti-Japanese sentiment in China: Anti-Japanese film industry

 Anti-Japanese sentiment can be seen in anti-Japanese war films produced and displayed in mainland China.
 More than 200 anti-Japanese films are made in China each year.
 In one situation involving a more moderate anti-Japanese war film, the government of China temporarily banned 2000's Devils on the Doorstep, partly because it depicted a Japanese soldier being friendly with Chinese villagers.

 Anti-Natsumatsuri

 Natsumatsuri (夏祭り, lit.
 Summer Festival) events in mainland China were cancelled after protests broke out since 16 July 2022.
 Some people, reasoning that because natsumatsuri originates in Japan, claim that it should not be a festival celebrated in China.
-A scandal in the Xuanzang Temple in which some Imperial Japanese Army generals who were convicted war criminals were memorialised contributed to anti-Japanese sentiment.
+A scandal in the Xuanzang Temple in which some Imperial Japanese Army generals who were convicted war criminals were memorialized contributed to anti-Japanese sentiment.